 The only difference is that when you sell your house in foreclosure, you have to notify your lender that you are selling it and that you actually have an offer.
 You must prove this to show your lender you are not just delaying foreclosure.

-The Process of Selling a House in Foreclosure in Nebraska
+The Process of Selling a House in Foreclosure Nebraska

 Now that it’s clear that you can avoid foreclosure by selling your house, you should focus your time and energy on the actual sale.
-Given that the process is similar to selling a typical property in Nebraska, if you’ve sold a house before, this will be easier for you.
+Given that the process is similar to selling a typical Nebraska property, if you’ve sold a house before, this will be easier for you.

 Here’s what you need to know about selling a property before it is foreclosed.

 1. Find Out How Much the Home is Worth

 To find out how much your property is worth, the best step to take is to have it appraised.
 But if you cannot find an appraiser given the time constraint, most homeowners suggest using online tools or asking for the help of a real estate agent that is well-versed in the financial aspects of home selling.

 Based on the appraised market value of your property, set an asking price.
 Note that this is not as easy as setting a price of a typical home.